I work at home as a freelance writer. I enjoy reading, writing, and television.

 Bell peppers are also known as "sweet peppers."
 Many people consider them a vegetable, but they are technically a fruit.
 Bells are part of the Capsicum species.
 They are the only Capsicum that doesn't produce capsaicin.
 Capsaicin is the chemical in peppers that causes the spiciness.
 That is why bell peppers are referred to as sweet peppers, because they are sweet, not spicy.

 These are actually my favorite bell peppers.
-They taste the best in my opinion.
+They taste the best, in my opinion.
 Yellow peppers have an almost fruity taste and are very sweet.
 They are great for cooking or eating plain.

 Orange peppers are the least commonly used peppers.
 They are similar to the yellow pepper but a little less sweet.
-These are good for eating, and also good for cooking and adding some color to your plate.
+These are good for eating, and they're also good for cooking and adding some color to your plate.